information in your note!

 （Traffic information is subject to change.
 Please check with the

 Nat'l Hwy 1 → Exit at the Badu Interchange → Prov.
 Hwy 62 → Prov.
 Hwy 2 → Bitou Cape Park

-1. THSR Taipei Station (or TRA Taipei Station) → Kuo-kuang Bus (bound for Yilan and Luodong) to Bitou Cape stop
+Take the THSR (or the TRA) to Taipei Station, transfer to Kuo-kuang Bus (bound for Yilan and Luodong) to Bitou Cape stop.